awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Note**
 This control is not supported in the following Regions:
 Asia Pacific \(Jakarta\)
+China \(Beijing\)
+China \(Ningxia\)
 AWS GovCloud \(US\-East\)
 AWS GovCloud \(US\-West\)
-China \(Beijing\)
-China \(Ningxia\)

 ### Remediation<a name="efs-3-remediation"></a>

-For instructions on how to enforce a root directory for an EFS access point, see [Enforcing a root directory with an access point](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html#enforce-root-directory-access-point) in the *Amazon Elastic File System User Guide*\.
+For instructions on how to enforce a root directory for an Amazon EFS access point, see [Enforcing a root directory with an access point](https://docs.aws.amazon.com/efs/latest/ug/efs-access-points.html#enforce-root-directory-access-point) in the *Amazon Elastic File System User Guide*\.

 ## \[EFS\.4\] EFS access points should enforce a user identity<a name="fsbp-efs-4"></a>